Isobutane vs Butane – Isobutane Refrigerant – Isobutane Gas – What is Isobutane?

 This can work well when there are temperatures both below and above freezing.

-Needless to say, propane is the preferred choice for cold weather climates, as it boils at -42°C.
+Needless to say, propane is the preferred choice for cold weather climates, as propane boiling point is at -42°C.

-Both isobutane, butane, and propane are hydrocarbon gases that fall under the broad label of “LPG” because they are all liquefied petroleum gases.
+Both isobutane (isobutane gas), butane, and propane are hydrocarbon gases that fall under the broad label of “LPG” because they are all liquefied petroleum gases.

 They are a group of flammable hydrocarbon gases liquefied through pressurisation and commonly used as fuel.